verrazzano/docs/content/en/docs/samples/multicluster/hello-helidon/_index.md

 </div>
 {{< /clipboard >}}

-**NOTE:**  The Hello World Helidon application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/multicluster/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.
+**NOTE**:  The Hello World Helidon application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/multicluster/hello-helidon`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.